-If you are replacing an existing door, you will no doubt have to replace some other parts, might it be only screws for the hinges or worn-out rollers.
-You will almost certainly have to change the springs since their size and strength are based on the weight of the door.
+If you are replacing your existing door with a new one, you will no doubt have to replace several parts, but they may be only screws for the hinges or worn-out rollers.
+You will almost certainly have to change the spring system since their size and strength are based on the weight of the door.
 The weight of a wood door, an aluminum door, and a steel door differ greatly.

 It is important to understand that the springs used in opening and closing a

 garage door support the entire weight of the garage door.
 This means that there is extreme tension in these springs and that any sudden and uncontrolled release of these springs is dangerous and could cause serious injuries.

 The first and most important step in the removal of a garage door is the release of the tension in the springs.

 REMOVAL OF EXTENSION SPRINGS

 For extension spring hardware, the tension in the springs disappears almost completely as soon as the door is completely opened.

 Open the door completely and block it in this position with clamps or locking pliers firmly tightened to the track to prevent the door from closing.
 (See figure 1)

 You can now release the cables and take off the springs without any trouble or danger.

 Then, take off the clamps or the locking pliers and slowly close the door.